pixeljam/pixeljam.github.io/_posts/2014-03-13-glorkian-warrior-the-trials-of-glork.md

 Future Plans
 ------------

-With only iPhone, iPad, and iPod Touch versions available at the present Glorkian Warrior: The Trials of Glork is being developed for PC, Mac, and Android.
-Pixeljam is working with Noodlecake Games to release the Android version.
+With Mac, PC, iPhone, iPad, and iPod Touch versions available at the present Glorkian Warrior: The Trials of Glork is being developed for Android in association with Noodlecake Games.

 We presently have no plans to bring Glorkian Warrior to any other platforms though it's not out of the question.
+What's your favorite platform that we don't cover?